 A Donatello-inspired Pieta carved in walnut and polychromed,

-and early sculpted work by Vecchietta is now in the diocesan museum in the
+an early sculpted work by Vecchietta, is now in the diocesan museum in the

 oratory of San Bernardino next door to San Francesco.

 but never when I tried